New Zealand DC class locomotive: Tasmania

 DC4588 was shipped to Tasmania (along with QR class locomotives) in December 1998 for use for TasRail, then part-owned by Tranz Rail and its parent Wisconsin Central through the Australian Transport Network.
-The locomotive was purchased outright by TasRail after an initial period used lease, but was placed into storage in October 2002 after suffering an engine problem.
-In 2005 rebuilding commenced for reinstatement, but the rebuild fell through and the locomotive was sold for scrap in 2011 at East Tamar Workshops.
+The locomotive was purchased outright by TasRail after an initial period used lease, but it was placed into storage in October 2002 after suffering an engine problem.
+In 2005, rebuilding commenced for reinstatement, but the rebuild fell through and the locomotive was sold for scrap in 2011 at East Tamar Workshops.

 Queensland

 In 2020, six DC class locomotives were sold to Martinus Rail for use on construction trains on the Carmichael coal mine railway line from Abbot Point in Queensland, Australia.
-DCs 4041, 4444, 4571 and 4692 were overhauled and repainted at Hutt Workshops before being shipped to Brisbane, while 4104 and 4634 were purchased for spare parts and scrapped.
-With the completion of the line, DCs 4444 and 4692 were sold to mine operator Bravus Mining in 2022, for use on work trains.
+DCs 4041, 4444, 4571 and 4692 were overhauled and repainted at Hutt Workshops before being shipped to Brisbane, while DCs 4104 and 4634 were purchased for spare parts and scrapped.
+With the completion of the line, DCs 4444 and 4692 were sold to mine operator Bravus Mining in early 2022, for use on work trains.
 Martinus retained DCs 4041 and 4571.
-In late 2022, Martinus brought the locomotives it had retained back to New Zealand.
+In late 2022, Martinus brought the locomotives it had retained back to New Zealand, and modified their liveries to comply with New Zealand railway regulations.
+They were subsequently exported to Zambia in April 2024.

 Auckland Transport

 For several years, the DC class were employed on suburban carriage trains in Auckland.
 From 2003, the operation has been run under a service contract by Transdev Auckland and its predecessors, through firstly the former Auckland Regional Transport Authority (ARTA) and then through the Auckland Council subsidiary Auckland Transport.

 Until July 2015, up to 20 DC class and DCP class locomotives, along with three DFB/T class locomotives, were leased to Auckland Transport, operating in push-pull mode with Auckland Transport's ex British Rail Mark 2 SA/SD carriages.
 Originally the DC locomotives were configured with a set of three SA cars and an SD driving car, but with an increase in rail patronage some longer trains were provided on the Southern and Eastern lines with the addition of a fourth SA car.
 17 DC class locomotives were painted in the MAXX blue livery, with four other locomotives that saw regular service with AT – DC 4104, DC 4260, DC 4346 and DCP 4818 – in KiwiRail livery, along with DC 4594 which was Toll-livered at the time.
 All locomotives in service with Auckland Transport were fitted with controls for the carriage doors and later received Electronic Train Protection (ETP) equipment.
-One of the MAXX painted locomotives, DC 4732, was heavily damaged when it derailed at Westfield as an empty service on 2 March 2014.
+One of the MAXX-painted locomotives, DC 4732, was heavily damaged when it derailed at Westfield as an empty service on 2 March 2014.

 Following the availability of sufficient numbers of the electric AM class EMUs to operate the Auckland network, the diesel locomotives were returned to KiwiRail, with a number of them being stored at Hutt Workshops.